 “Pea protein is a good lean protein source and protein slows digestion which keeps you fuller longer,” Jacks says.
 “Pea protein is also higher in fiber which supports weight loss by keeping you fuller longer and improving gastrointestinal health.
 It can help anyone, but especially vegan and vegetarians, reach their protein needs and may support weight loss by preventing overeating by keeping you fuller longer.”

 The benefits go on and on for pea protein.
 Just one-fourth of a cup of pea protein serves up:

-Bearden adds that pea protein is also a “complete” protein, meaning it is a source of all nine essential amino acids that are vital for maintaining a healthy, well-functioning body, but that doesn’t mean you can only rely on this protein source to meet your body’s needs.
+Jacks adds that pea protein, unlike many other plant-based proteins, is a “complete” protein similar to meat, meaning it is a source of all nine essential amino acids that are vital for maintaining a healthy, well-functioning body.

 If you’re still hesitant to try pea protein, research shows that swapping it out in place of animal protein could help you live longer.
 In the early 2000s, scientists discovered that inhabitants of five “longevity hotspots” in the world were up to 10 times more likely to live to the age of 100 than people in other regions.
 They call these hotspots “Blue Zones”.
 Researchers found nine common denominators among these regions that contributed to the longevity of the inhabitants, one of which is shifting your meals to include more vegetables and less meat.
 Researchers found that the diet of those who lived to reach the centennial mark mostly consisted of beans, including peas, and they only ate meat about five times a month.